006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

+# CHANGELOG
+## Feb 29th, 2024
+We have successfully deployed trial music sources on servers in the Netherlands, Poland and the United States.
+Welcome to join our Telegram group to experience it!
+## Feb 14th, 2024
+We have successfully deployed trial music sources on servers in the Poland and the United States.
+Welcome to join our Telegram group to experience it!

 # Requirement
 We do NOT welcome individuals and organizations (especially **"Marketing Accounts"**) who are freeloaders and publicize this project!